Injuries Caused by Ejection from Vehicle

 When multiple forces combine to create an accident, it may be possible to sue multiple parties.
 For example, if you were a passenger ejected from a negligent friend's car in an accident involving both drivers' negligence as well as the crashworthiness of the friend's car, you might be able to recover damages from the friend, the other driver, and the vehicle manufacturer.Consult a Knowledgeable Los Angeles Lawyer Following a Serious Crash

 Injuries caused by ejection from a vehicle can be devastating.
-At Sharifi Firm, PLC, our experienced Los Angeles attorneys can evaluate the circumstances surrounding a motor vehicle collision to determine whom to hold accountable for your injuries.
+At Sharifi Firm, APC, our experienced Los Angeles attorneys can evaluate the circumstances surrounding a motor vehicle collision to determine whom to hold accountable for your injuries.
 Contact us at 1-866-422-7222 or via our online form.
 Our injury lawyers also represent people in cities such as Riverside, Temecula, Rancho Cucamonga, Glendale, Covina, and San Bernardino.